har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 ### Menuconfig

 #### Arduino
-We're only using the FS and Wifi libraries from the arduino-esp32 component
+No autostart, disable mutexes for HAL library, and we're only using the FS and Wifi libraries from the arduino-esp32 component

 <img src="/docs/menuconfig_arduino.png" alt="menuconfig_arduino"/>